 "The availability of social functionality (such as Forums, Chat and Wiki) within Moodle allows the organisation to generate feedback, discussions and for use internally for its mandatory training requirements."

-Some of the initial benefits of Moodle for Princess Alice Hospice include:
+Some of the initial benefits of Moodle LMS for Princess Alice Hospice include:

-The Open Source solution enabled the charity to save funds on its implementation without any initial or on-going licence costs; allowing them to, instead, invest the available funds on vital training and branding requirements.
+- Saving money: The Open Source e-learning solution enabled the charity to save funds on its implementation without any initial or on-going licence costs; allowing them to, instead, invest the available funds on vital training and branding requirements.